 (Appointed 30 August 2016)

-Former Wyndham City Mayor and Councillor, Kim McAliney joined the Veterans Council in 2016.
+Kim McAliney joined the Veterans Council in 2016.
 Kim has had a long history of community involvement, both in Local Government and community level and has wide business experience.
-Raising two sons, with a career spanning over 30 years, Kim has worked at accountancy firms, in the aged care and retirement sector, a multi-national company and a National Crisis Counselling Service and held numerous board directorships.
+Former Wyndham City Mayor and Councillor and history of working in the aged care and retirement sector.
+Raising two sons, with a career spanning over 30 years, Kim has worked at accountancy firms, a multi-national company and a National Crisis Counselling Service and held numerous board directorships.
 Kim is FCPA qualified, has an Advanced Diploma in Public Safety (Emergency.
-Mgt), is a Graduate of the Australian Institute of Company Directors (AICD) and currently studying Justice.
-A Trust member of the Greater Metropolitan Cemeteries Trusts (GMCT) since 2013, Kim is a Director of the Think Pink Foundation since 2019 and is a former Chair of the Salvation Army State Social Command – Victoria and Director City West Water.
-Kim is a current serving Justice of the Peace and Bail Justice.
+Mgt), is a Graduate of the Australian Institute of Company Directors and currently studying Justice.

 (Appointed 7 August 2018)